typecat/ip-info-api/README.md

 each of the DTOs is supposed to implement.
 Because this is just a prototype, no more inheritance of abstraction was introduced on this level.
 For a real project, or to provide this API as a public standalone package, a deeper abstraction could be introduced, so that parts (e.g. the geolocation package) could be easily replaced or extended.
+For instance, a converter with a converter interface could be used to transform the response data of the external service to the DTO.

 To ensure that not only the success, but also the error responses return json, the [\App\Normalizer\ErrorNormalizer](src%2FNormalizer%2FErrorNormalizer.php) was introduced.